nilspettersson/lwjgl_3D_framework/README.md

 #### Camera
  * There is a Camera that can be moved and rotated using functions in Game class.
  #### keybord Input
- * Input from keybord is Posible using the Input class.
+ * Input from keybord is Possible using the Input class.
   #### Mouse Input
  * There is a Mouse class with static functions for changing Mouse location and visibility.
 It also contains x and y values that can be used to rotate camera.
 #### Renderer